you06/performance-map/src/tikv.md

 - [ ] Add raft-engine execution details.
 - [ ] Add kv engine details to the important stages such as `append_log`.
 - [ ] The coprocessor task latency and worker model relations.
-- [ ] Build a detailed model describing the relationship bettween the user perceivable durations and the information recorded in the tracker.
+- [ ] Build a detailed model describing the relationship between the user perceivable durations and the information recorded in the tracker.
 Then it would be straightforward to tell the duration combinations of `cop scheduler`, `task wait`, `io operations like scan`.

 ## Grpc Entry